LIVING ITThe spiritual life is not a theory. We have to live it.

 Extra Special Thanks Dept:

-Thanks to our ‘GSR’ John M. for “Start at the Top”, Thanks to Dave Mc. for “Mouse’s Corner.”, Mark W. for Literary Corner and to Tom W., John M. and Mark W. for the ‘Funny Pages’.
+Thanks to our General Secretary, John M. for “A Stumble on Step 8“, Dave Mc. for “Mouse’s Corner”, our GSR, Mark Q for his report, and our Treasurer Mark W. for all your contributions.
 We’re still waiting for YOU gentle reader…Why don’t YOU contribute a short “something?”
 Any length, most any AA related topic.
 Reply now and it will get included next month!